 There is a beauty to behold in my fog’s internal order.
 The camera is the perfect tool to capture this appeal.
 Curating an impression of a personal reality is something photography lends itself to exceptionally well.
 Showing and concealing, directing focus, defining objects only in relation to one another, and confining an outlook in personal fragments.

-This body of work is my effort taking ownership of this otherwise automated phenomenon by exposing it.
+These photographs are in part my effort at taking ownership of this otherwise automated phenomenon by exposing it.
 I evoke my fog at will, asserting some temporary power, there where, the clarity I feel, I find deceiving.

 Clouds staring at the sky.